 Helpful household tips

-If you have hints or ideas to share, send them to PennyWise, Box 518, Kadoka, SD 57543; or email them to firstname.lastname@example.org.
-If you send me your name and address, I’ll send you a free copy of the PennyWise Newsletter.
-Please mention High Plains Journal when you write.
+If you have hints or ideas to share, send them to PennyWise, Box 518, Kadoka, SD 57543; or e-mail them to firstname.lastname@example.org.
+If you send me your name and address, I’ll send you a FREE copy of the PennyWise Newsletter.
+Please mention the High Plains Journal when you write.